 - 1. Complete clearing turns and pre-maneuver checklist - 2.
 Select an altitude that will allow for recovery no lower than 1000 feet AGL.
 2000 feet AGL or higher recommended. - 3.
-To prevent shock cooling of the engine, minimize the amount of altitude loss when conducting the maneuver for practice.
-1000 ft maximum altitude loss or 90° of turn recommended. - 4.
+To prevent shock cooling of the engine, minimize the amount of altitude loss when conducting the maneuver for training.
+1000 ft maximum loss recommended. - 4.
 Set power to idle. - 5.
-Simultaneously roll into a 45° bank (typically to the left).
-The bank helps increase the rate of descent while providing better visibility to clear the area below and helping to maintain positive load factors. - 6.
-Lower the pitch angle to maintain 129 KIAS (Vno). - 7.
-Upon completion of the maneuver, level the wings, smoothly increase the pitch, and increase the power upon reaching normal airspeed. - 8.
+Initiate a descent resulting in an airspeed not to exceed 126 (Vno) <or Va in turbulent conditions> with a bank angle of 30 to 45 degrees.
+The bank helps you increase the rate of descent while providing better visibility to clear the area below and helping to maintain positive load factors. - 6.
+Upon completion of the maneuver, level the wings, smoothly increase the pitch, in-crease the power. - 7.
 Resume Normal Cruise.

+- 7. Check engine instruments

+- a. approximately 2330 static full throttle (sea level ISA)

+- b.
+All other engine instruments in the green

+- 8. As the aircraft accelerates down the runway adjust the ailerons as necessary leaving a small amount of deflection to ensure positive control at rotation

+- 9. At 45-55 KIAS (as calculated per POH)

 - a.
-Rotate to Vy (79R KIAS) attitude
+Rotate to Vy (79 KIAS) attitude

 - 10. As the aircraft lifts off

 - a.
 Hold the aileron into the wind

 - i.
 Downwind wing will rise first

 - ii.
 Downwind main wheel will liftoff first

 - iii.
 Initiate a crab into the wind to maintain runway alignment

 - 11. Maintain ground track along runway and extended centerline

-- 12. Establish cruise climb (70-85 KIAS)
+- 12. Establish cruise climb (87 KIAS)

 - a.
 Minimum safe altitude 500 feet AGL

 - 13. Complete Climb Checklist